What Is a Bitcoin Stop Loss? Key Factors Traders Should Know

-A stop loss order is an order placed with your online broker who will automatically/mechanically close-out your trade when the BTCUSD price gets to a pre-determined price.
-When the specified level is attained, your open trade is liquidated so that to cut your trading losses.
+A stop loss order is an instruction you give to your online broker to automatically close your trade when the BTCUSD price reaches a specific price you've already decided on.
+When that price is reached, your active trade is ended to minimize your potential losses.

-Unexpected news can come out of the blue & dramatically affect the BTCUSD price: this is why it is so crucial to have a stoploss order.
-Its best to cap losses early when a trade is moving against you, it is best to cap your losses immediately rather than waiting for it to become a big one.
-Again, if you set your stop orders when you're opening a trade transaction, then that is when you're most unbiased.
+Out of the blue, surprising news can come to drastically alter the BTCUSD price: hence, it is so important to have a stoploss order.
+Early losses should be capped when a trade is against you: it is best to cap your losses immediately rather than to wait for them to grow into a large one.
+Once more, if you establish stop orders when you're commencing a trade transaction, that is when you are most impartial.

-Professional money managers advice that you shouldn't lose more than 2% of your account equity on 1 single BTCUSD transaction.
-If you have got $50,000 in trading capital, then that would mean the maximum loss you should set for any single transaction is $1,000.
+Experts say you shouldn't risk more than 2% of your money on just one BTCUSD trade.
+If you have $50,000 to trade, that means the most you should risk losing on any single trade is $1,000.

 Equity Management Introduction - Learn Money Management Methods